Georgetown-University-Libraries/File-Analyzer-Test-Data/PITCHME.md

 +++

 ### Configure Application for Your Local Environment
-- Make a local copy of the Manifest Generator Property
+- Make a local copy of the Manifest Generator Property File
 - Configure the manifestGenerate.prop file for your server